DekiJ/Natours/README.md

 # Natours
-Landing page for a tourist agency
-Developed using HTML, CSS and Sass
+Landing page for a tourist agency, developed using HTML, CSS and Sass